 Rideshare Insurance in California (2024)

 California requires rideshare drivers to carry rideshare insurance.
-Monthly rates range from $138 to $275 in the Golden State.
+The average monthly cost of rideshare coverage is $139 for liability and $281 for full coverage in the Golden State.

 Amy Beardsley